-Meet our Community dogs
+Meet our Community Therapy Dogs

 She loves to greet people and is always ready for a tummy tickle.
 Clients love Grace’s energy and her enthusiasm with the activities.
 She very quickly learns that she is engaging with the client and gives them her complete focus.

-Bertie is friendly, intelligent and really good fun to be around.
-Bertie has a gentle nature, which means he is well-suited for his work within the community.
-He is full of enthusiasm and loves to learn new tasks, happily engaging in any game or activity with clients of all ages.
-He is particularly good at agility.
-This involves going over jumps, through tunnels and weaving through poles.
+Meet Arthur.
+Arthur is calm and laid back but he can be cheeky!
+He will act on his own initiative during a session which helps to break down barriers and form a bond.
+He loves to learn new tasks, happily engaging in any game or activity with clients of all ages.
+He is particularly good at agility which involves going over jumps, through tunnels and weaving through poles.

 Most of all he is a gentle and affectionate boy who particularly likes physical contact.
 He loves to lean against you and rest his head in your lap and will sit calmly while being stroked or brushed.
 He loves his role as a Community Dog, as it involves being active, meeting lots of new people and visiting new places.